eisengrind/docker-altv-server/README.md

 ### Note on Docker caching

-We provide two different kinds of tags for the alt:V Docker image: specific and non-specific image tags.
+We provide two different kinds of tags for the alt:V Docker images: specific and non-specific image tags.

 In general, this means that specific tags represent a unique alt:V build version whereas a non-specific tag such as `release...` or `dev...` represents the latest build number of the regarding branch.